NetSPI/BetaFast/README.md

 ## The Company
 BetaFast is the provider of a premier Betamax rental kiosk.
 Browse the wide selection of movies and begin renting today!

+## Releases
+The following versions of BetaFast have been released in conjunction with our blog series Introduction to Hacking Thick Clients:
+* GUI - [Blog URL]

 ## The Client
 To use the client, open the BetaFast solution in visual studio and compile the source code.